DONATE

 There are 240 million children with disabilities around the world, according to data from Unicef.

-Before the COVID-19 pandemic, children with disabilities were less likely to be learning even if they were in school.
-Since the start of the pandemic, school closures have led to a greater learning crisis, creating increased exclusion, marginalisation and poverty for children with disabilities and a growing digital divide.
+Before the COVID-19 pandemic, children with disabilities, particularly girls, were less likely to be learning even if they were in school.
+Since 2020, school closures have led to a greater learning crisis, creating increased exclusion, marginalisation and poverty for children with disabilities and a growing digital divide.

 Through our education work, we’ve shown that change is possible: when education systems are inclusive, children with disabilities can not only access school, but can learn alongside their peers and thrive.

-Together with our global partners, we test and share ways to ensure inclusive education is embedded in education systems, and we call on national governments and those involved in global education to include them in policy.
+Together with our partners, we test and share ways to ensure inclusive education is embedded in education systems, and we call on governments and those involved in global education to include them in policy.
+Read our education strategy

 A teacher in Nigeria outs her arm on a student's shoulders as they stand at the blackboard.